 Another potential concern for fish species are impacts associated with noise from construction activities.
-Criteria developed by several federal and state agencies, including the NMFS, U.S.

-Fish and Wildlife Service (USFWS) and CDFW set threshold-type criteria for exposure to impulse sounds at 206 dB.
-2 Lower levels may cause fish to alter their behavior patterns by avoiding the affected area but are not expected to cause injury.
-Project-related underwater noise is expected to originate from project vessels, wherein underwater noise is generally correlated with vessel speed.
+Criteria developed by several federal and state agencies, including the National Marine Fishery Service (NMFS), United States Fish and Wildlife Service (USFWS) and the California Department of Fish and Wildlife (CDFW) set a threshold-type criteria for exposure to impulse sounds at 206 dB.
+Lower levels may cause fish to alter their behavior patterns by avoiding the affected area, but are not expected to cause injury.
+Project-related underwater noise is expected to originate from project vessels and from HDD activities at the exit pit.
+For marine vessels, underwater noise is generally correlated with vessel speed.
 One study measured sound levels from a tug travelling at 11 knots at 160dB at a distance of 2 meters.
 Due to underwater attenuation, noise levels would be reduced to less than 120 dB at a distance of 200 meters.
 Background levels of noise in the near-shore environment are often close to 120 dB due to both anthropogenic and natural sources of noise.
+Noise from HDD activities would originate from drilling activities near the exit pit.
+Fortunately, the exit pit will be located in soft-bottom habitat and noise associated with HDD will be significantly less than if the drill was required to break through hard rock.
 Based on this information, noise levels are not anticipated to reach levels that would cause injury in fish.
-As an additional precaution, the Marine Wildlife Monitoring and Contingency Plan described in Special Condition 4 requires TE SubCom to limit the speed of project cable-laying vessels to two nautical miles per hour (knots), further reducing noise levels associated with project activities.
+As an additional precaution, Special Condition 4 requires TE SubCom to limit the speed of project vessels to two nautical knots (miles per hour), and support vessels to 3-5 knot, further reducing noise levels associated with project activities.